Blek: Development

 Blek was built for iOS by brothers Denis and Davor Mikan.
-While both had coding experience, neither were game developers by trade.
-This was their first game together as Kunabi Brother.
-Denis had published short stories and a novel, and Davor released music on a Crónica Electrónica.
+While both had coding experience, neither had experience in game development.
+This was their first game together as kunabi brother.
+Denis had published short stories and a novel, and Davor released music on independent media label Crónica Electrónica.
 Davor previously made Flash games and developed the idea for Blek from this experience.
 He approached Denis about converting the video game Snake for touchscreens, and Denis returned with the idea of "a line representing an idea that springs to life after it has been drawn".
 This thought was likely inspired by the calligraphy and ink drawings in a book by Japanese poet Matsuo Bashō that Denis was reading.
 They had several prototypes by mid-2013, when Davor joined a Parisian artist in residence program, where he felt he was treated differently when he introduced himself as a game developer instead of as a musician.
 This experience invigorated his interest in the game medium and led to the brothers' push to finish the game over the next six months.